 How to Add Falling Snow to Photos with Photoshop

 Learn how to add realistic falling snow to your winter photos with Photoshop.
-A step-by-step tutorial for Photoshop 2024 and earlier.
+A step-by-step tutorial for Photoshop 2026.

-In this tutorial, I show you step-by-step how to create your own falling snow effect in Photoshop.
-And new in this updated version, I also show you how to avoid performance issues with Photoshop when adding the snow to larger images.
+Along the way, I'll share tips for how to customize the snow effect for your image.
+And I'll show you how to avoid Photoshop performance issues when adding the snow to larger images.

 Which Photoshop version do I need?